iminkin/splice-sites-conservation/README.md

 * data/interim/results: directory containing the results of the alignment jobs.
 Each file contains human exons that were realigned to this genome.
 The file contains a sequence of records; each record contains 6 lines, and records are separated by a blank line.
-Forma of the record, line-by-line:
+Format of the record, line-by-line:

    1. A pair of integers</li>
    2. The GTF line corresponding to the exon in the original annotation</li>